About the CDHGI

 Our Students

 Jaime is an archaeologist with research projects and field experience in the southeastern U.S. and Mesoamerica.
-Jaime received his Bachelor’s degree in interdisciplinary studies at University of Central Florida in 2015, where he focused in anthropology, environmental studies, and GIS.
-He also earned his Master’s degree in anthropology from UCF in 2019.
+He is currently a Ph.D. candidate in the University of South Florida Department of Anthropology.
+Jaime received his bachelor’s degree in interdisciplinary studies from the University of Central Florida in 2015, where he focused in anthropology, environmental studies, and GIS.
+He also earned his master’s degree in anthropology from UCF in 2019.
 Jaime is responsible for project management of archaeological surveys for the CDHGI, preparing technical reports, and artifact analysis.
 Jaime also assists with field data collection involving 3D terrestrial data and GPS.
-He is an active member of the Florida Anthropological Society (FAS) and the current vice president of the Central Gulf Coast Archaeological Society (CGCAS).
+He is an active member of the Florida Anthropological Society (FAS) and the current president of the Central Gulf Coast Archaeological Society (CGCAS).
 His research interests include historical ecology, shell geochemistry, ancient Tampa Bay, and GIS applications in anthropology.

 Student Success Stories